 Melgar, 34, was found dead June 4 at the U.S. Embassy housing he shared in Mali with several other special operations personnel working in West Africa on training and counterterrorism missions, the New York Times reported.

-There have been no charges so far in connection with the homicide, but two member of SEAL Team 6 – the famous counterterror unit that killed Usama Bin Laden in 2011 – were placed on administrative leave, pending investigation, according to the Times.
+There have been no charges so far in connection with the homicide, but two members of SEAL Team 6 – the famous counterterror unit that killed Usama Bin Laden in 2011 – were placed on administrative leave, pending investigation, according to the Times.

 The SEALs reportedly told their military leaders that they found Melgar and tried to save him, according to the Daily Beast.
 They also said Melgar was intoxicated that night as he was taking hand-to-hand fighting exercises.